mozilla/ActiveData/docs/jx_decisive_operators.md

 ## Definitions

-We will deliberately avoid the meaning of `null`.
-Instead, we will categorize operator behaviour on `null`, realizing that the behaviour depends on the meaning.
+We will deliberately avoid the definition of `null`.
+Instead, we will categorize operator behaviour on `null`, realizing that the behaviour depends on the definition.

-The different operator variations can depend on the meaning `null`.
+The different operator variations can depend on the definition of `null` and the definition of the operator.
 For example, Javascript has both `null`, and `undefined`; Arguably, a single operator can have two different behaviours, depending on the type of null used in its operands.

-Although we define three clear categories, operators can overlap these categories and be inconsistent.
+Although we define three clear categories, operators can overlap these categories, and be inconsistent.

 Let `●` represent an operator.
 For a given operator, we can classify its behaviour in one of three variations: